pagopa/io-react-native-wallet/src/wallet-instance/README.md

 The following methods are available:
 - `createWalletInstance` creates a new wallet instance;
+- `revokeWalletInstance` revokes a wallet instance by ID.
-- `revokeCurrentWalletInstance` revokes the currently valid wallet instance of the user who made the request.
+- `getWalletInstanceStatus` fecthes the status of wallet instance by ID without the need to require an attestation.

 Examples are provided as follows: